shoui520/shoui520.github.io/docs/vn.md

 ### Bonus #4: Visual Novels on macOS (WINE or dual booting)

+#### WINE Method (macOS 10.8 - 10.14)

 WINE, in layman's terms, allows you to run Microsoft Windows apps on your Mac.

+#### Virtual Machine Method (macOS 10.11 - 11.2)

+It is usually best to do this option with Microsoft Windows 7, as it works on newer Macs and does not have a tedious hacky setup like WINE.

+#### Dual Boot Method (All Intel-based Macs)

+All Intel-based Macs are able to run Microsoft Windows, with the exception of Macs that predate 2007.
+If your Mac supports it, it is recommended you run Windows 7 instead of Windows 10.

+Macs that support Windows 7:

+Any Intel-based Mac that predates 2014.
+(With the exception of 2013 Mac Pro)

+Macs that support Windows 10:

+Intel-based MacBook introduced in 2015 or later
+Intel-based MacBook Air introduced in 2012 or later
+Intel-based MacBook Pro introduced in 2012 or later
+Intel-based Mac mini introduced in 2012 or later
+Intel-based iMac introduced in 2012 or later
+Intel-based iMac Pro (all models)
+Intel-based Mac Pro introduced in 2013 or later